frantiz96/amar/README.md

 ## Configuration files
 Training and evaluation configuration files are in JSON format and are composed by specific fields.
 They are used in order to modify model parameters and to specify the supplementary files used to train the models or to evaluate the models.

-For instance, the training configuration file for the `train_amar_rnn.lua` file is composed by the following fields:
+For instance, the training configuration file for the `train_amar_autoenc.lua` file is composed by the following fields:
  - items: path of item descriptions
  - genres: filename of item genres (optional)
+ - directors: filename of item directors (optional)
+ - properties: filename of item properties (optional)
+ - wiki_categories: filename of item wiki categories (optional)
  - models_mapping: dictionary which associates training sets to models
- - rnn_unit: RNN unit identifier used in rnn package
  - optim_method: optimization method identifier used in optim package
  - training_params: parameters of the optimization method
  - batch_size: number of training examples in a batch